 Step name Description 1.
 Forecast allowable revenue The maximum annual revenue Aurora Energy can earn is determined by the Commerce Commission.
-Section 3.6 of this document details the components of forecast allowable revenue used in the price-setting process.
-2. Allocate revenue to pricing areas The forecast allowable revenue is allocated to each of our pricing areas based on the underlying costs of supplying services to that pricing area.
-Section 3.7 of this document provides more detail about the pricing area allocation methodology.
+Section 3.4 of this document details the components of forecast allowable revenue used in the price-setting process.
+2. Allocate revenue to pricing areas The forecast allowable revenue is allocated to each of the pricing areas based on the underlying costs of supplying services to that pricing area.
+Section 3.5 of this document provides more detail about the pricing area allocation methodology.
 3. Allocate revenue to load groups Within each pricing area the forecast allowable revenue is further allocated to each customer load group.
-Section 3.8 of this document provides more detail about the load group allocation methodology.
-4. Allocate revenue to price components Within load groups in each pricing area, we allocate forecast allowable revenue to price components that reflect the impact of customers' consumption decisions on the key drivers of our costs.
-For example residential customers will incur a daily fixed charge and variable volumetric charges that reflect whether the energy consumed is in summer, or winter, and whether the supply is controlled.
-The allocation of revenue to fixed price components is currently limited by the Electricity (Low Fixed charge Tariff Option for Domestic Consumers) Regulations 2004, which are being phased out over the next five years.
-The phasing out of these regulations aligns with our strategy to recover prices in a more cost-reflective manner.
-As a result of this strategy, we are anticipating changes to the way revenue is allocated to price components over the next three to four pricing years.
+Section 3.6 of this document provides more detail about the load group allocation methodology.
+4. Allocate revenue to price components Within load groups in each pricing area, forecast allowable revenue is allocated to price components that reflect the impact of customers' consumption decisions on the key drivers of costs.
+For example residential customers will incur a daily fixed charge and variable volumetric charges that reflect whether the energy consumed is controlled or uncontrolled.
+The allocation of revenue to fixed price components is currently limited by the Electricity (Low Fixed charge Tariff Option for Domestic Consumers) Regulations 2004, which are being phased out over five years.
+The phasing out of these regulations aligns with the strategy to recover prices in a more cost-reflective manner.
+As a result of this strategy, Aurora Energy is anticipating changes to the way revenue is allocated to price components over the next three to four pricing years.

 5. Forecast For each price component in each pricing area, Aurora Energy prepares a quantities forecast of expected quantities for the pricing year.
 The forecast quantities are calculated by applying historic growth trends to current volumes.
-By 31 March each year, we publish on our website an annual Price-Setting statement which provides more detail about the forecast quantities and the methodology used to prepare the forecasts.
+By 31 March each year, an annual Price-Setting statement is published on the Aurora Energy website which provides more detail about the forecast quantities and the methodology used to prepare the forecasts.
 6. Calculate price components For each price component in each pricing area we divide the revenue calculated in step 4, by the forecast quantities in step 5.